Selge/Selge/README.md

 - ⚒ I’m a beginning developer.
 Currently learning **Python, C#, Golang, HTML, CSS**
 - 🛠 I'm also interested in Linux Operation Systems (love to work with different types) and information security.
-- 🎎 I speak: English, German, Hebrew, Finnish, Italian, Swedish, Estonian
+- 🎎 You can speak with me in: English, German, Hebrew, Finnish, Italian, Swedish, Estonian
 - 🙌 I'm open for job propositions
 - 💬 Reach out to me at **shcherbaksergei1987@aol.com**